AdobeDocs/experience-manager-65.en/help/sites-deploying/offloading.md

 In addition to the details presented on this page, you can also read the following:

 * For information about using Java APIs to create jobs and job consumers, see [Creating and Consuming Jobs for Offloading](/help/sites-developing/dev-offloading.md).
-* For general guidelines and best practices for asset offloading, see [General Guidelines and Best Practices for Asset Offloading](/help/assets/assets-offloading-best-practices.md#general-guidance-and-best-practices-for-asset-offloading).
 * To know how to disable the automatic creation of offloading agents, see [Turning Off Automatic Agent Management](/help/assets/assets-offloading-best-practices.md#turning-off-automatic-agent-management).